pawel-up/tabs-split-layout/docs/state.md

 # State Management

 Manipulate the state through a transaction.
-It's a special kind of `Panel` or `Item` that has methods allowing changing the state that is reflected in the DOM as efficiently as possible.
+It's a special kind of `Panel` or `Item` with methods that allow changing the state reflected in the DOM as efficiently as possible.

 ## Reacting to State Changes